awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

 ## Create an IAM user<a name="CHAP_SettingUp_Aurora.IAM"></a>

-Services in AWS, such as Amazon RDS, require that you provide credentials when you access them, so that the service can determine whether you have permission to access its resources\.
-The console requires your password\.
-You can create access keys for your AWS account to access the command line interface or API\.
-However, we don't recommend that you access AWS using the credentials for your AWS account; we recommend that you use AWS Identity and Access Management \(IAM\) instead\.
-Create an IAM user, and then add the user to an IAM group with administrative permissions or grant this user administrative permissions\.
-You can then access AWS using a special URL and the credentials for the IAM user\.
+After you create an AWS account and successfully connect to the AWS Management Console, you can create an AWS Identity and Access Management \(IAM\) user\.
+Instead of signing in with your AWS root account, we recommend that you use an IAM administrative user with Amazon RDS\.

+One way to do this is to create a new IAM user and grant it administrator permissions\.
+Alternatively, you can add an existing IAM user to an IAM group with Amazon RDS administrative permissions\.
+You can then access AWS from a special URL using the credentials for the IAM user\.

 If you signed up for AWS but have not created an IAM user for yourself, you can create one using the IAM console\.